LukasKastern/SpriteRendering/README.md

 SpriteRendering aims to provide a rendering backend for 2d entities inside Unitys ECS.

-Instead of focussing on 'maximum performance' this package is oriented at giving the user an easy experience while not constraining him to seemingly abitrary constraints.
+Instead of focussing on 'maximum performance' this package is oriented at giving the user an easy experience while not constraining him to seemingly arbitrary constraints.

 ## Overview